dell/omnia/docs/source/InstallationGuides/BuildingClusters/install_slurm.rst

 Install Slurm
 ==============

+.. note:: Omnia supports slurm installation only on RHEL and Rocky Linux (not supported on Ubuntu).

 **Prerequisites**

 * Ensure that ``slurm`` entry is present in the ``softwares`` list in ``software_config.json``, as mentioned below: